Hero Background

 The technology landscape is fragmented by phase.
 Each stage of a building’s life has its own systems, its own standards and its own data formats.
 None of them were designed to interoperate across the lifecycle.

-The less recognised problem is what happens after that.
-Every FM re-procurement is another transition where information degrades.
-The incoming provider inherits whatever the outgoing provider chose to maintain, cannot accept liability for information they did not produce, and starts again.
-This happens repeatedly across a building’s life.
-Ownership transfer creates the same problem at a different level: when the asset owner changes, the information layer is rarely part of what transfers intact.
-And between these transitions, information degrades at a much more granular level.
-Every maintenance event, equipment replacement, or building modification that should result in an information update but doesn’t.
-Information can become stale within days, not years.
-The construction handover gets the attention, but it is the continuous operational erosion and the repeated transitions that do the lasting damage.
+Ownership transfer creates the same problem at a different level.
+When the asset owner changes, the information layer is rarely part of what transfers intact.
+And between these transitions, information degrades at a more granular level still.
+Every maintenance event, equipment replacement or building modification that should result in an information update but doesn’t.
+Information can go stale in days, not years.
+The construction handover gets the attention.
+The continuous operational erosion and the repeated transitions do the lasting damage.

 What we mean by Asset Intelligence